mitsuba-renderer/drjit/src/python/docstr.rst

     Returns:
         type: Result of the conversion as described above.

+.. topic:: uint8_array_t

+    Converts the provided Dr.Jit array/tensor type into a *unsigned 8 bit* version.

+    This function implements the following set of behaviors:

+    1. When invoked with a Dr.Jit array *type* (e.g. :py:class:`drjit.cuda.Array3f`), it
+       returns an *unsigned 8 bit* version (e.g. :py:class:`drjit.cuda.Array3u8`).

+    2. When the input is not a type, it returns ``uint8_array_t(type(arg))``.

+    3. When the input is not a Dr.Jit array or type, the function returns ``int``.

+    Args:
+        arg (object): An arbitrary Python object

+    Returns:
+        type: Result of the conversion as described above.

+.. topic:: int8_array_t

+    Converts the provided Dr.Jit array/tensor type into a *signed 8 bit* version.

+    This function implements the following set of behaviors:

+    1. When invoked with a Dr.Jit array *type* (e.g. :py:class:`drjit.cuda.Array3f`), it
+       returns an *signed 8 bit* version (e.g. :py:class:`drjit.cuda.Array3i8`).

+    2. When the input is not a type, it returns ``int8_array_t(type(arg))``.

+    3. When the input is not a Dr.Jit array or type, the function returns ``int``.

+    Args:
+        arg (object): An arbitrary Python object

+    Returns:
+        type: Result of the conversion as described above.

 .. topic:: uint32_array_t

     Converts the provided Dr.Jit array/tensor type into a *unsigned 32 bit*